Now showing 1 - 5 of 108

-- ItemPerceptions of dairy farms on the environment: a content analysis of comments on TikTok(2023) Ostapovich, Sarah; Symbaluk, DianeThis study examined the public perceptions of dairy farms on the environment by examining comments to a TikTok video, which presented a claim that the dairy industry has had a decrease in its environmental impact.
-A content analysis was conducted with initial and secondary evaluations, finding 5 broad categories which included positive and negative perceptions of the dairy industry, as well as a further 6 themes comprised of informative, clarification, blaming humans, veganism, critical, and education.
+- ItemPerceptions of dairy farms on the environment: a content analysis of comments on TikTok(2023) Ostapovich, SarahThis study examined the public perceptions of dairy farms on the environment by viewing comments to a TikTok video, which presented a claim that the dairy industry has had a decrease in its environmental impact.
+A content analysis was conducted with initial and secondary evaluations, finding five broad categories, which included positive and negative perceptions of the dairy industry, as well as a further six themes, including informative, clarification, blaming humans, veganism, critical, and education.
 The most common theme was informative, encompassing 38% of the relevant comments.
-The findings indicated proficient use of scientific research, and critical considerations of the video, and reflected the biases and influences found in social media and popular culture.
+The findings indicated proficient use of scientific research, critical considerations of the video, and reflected the biases and influences found in social media and popular culture.